oslabs-beta/solid-rewind/README.md

 }, document.getElementById('root'));

 ```
 That's it!
-Build your project and run it alongside our chrome extension, which you can [download here](https://chrome.google.com/webstore/detail/solid-rewind/ejdinegdopmimnkbonknknhfmmcgcdoh).
+Build your project and access our tool in the chrome devtools menu!

+Features that will be within scope by Jan 15 release:
+* Support for state in stores.
+* Dev-only run.
+Currently our code runs even in production mode.
+* Tree view of component hierarchy.